fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/nightly-builds.md

 "typescript.tsdk": "<path to your folder>/node_modules/typescript/lib"
 ```

-Alternatively, if you simply want to run the nightly editing experience for JavaScript and TypeScript in Visual Studio Code without changing your workspace version, you can run the [JavaScript and TypeScript Nightly Extension](https://marketplace.visualstudio.com/items?itemName%253Dms-vscode.vscode-typescript-next)
+Alternatively, if you simply want to run the nightly editing experience for JavaScript and TypeScript in Visual Studio Code without changing your workspace version, you can run the [JavaScript and TypeScript Nightly Extension ↗](https://marketplace.visualstudio.com/items?itemName%253Dms-vscode.vscode-typescript-next)

 ### Sublime Text {#sublime-text}